 How to dispose of grease around your home:

 - For grease that will solidify (bacon grease, shortening, etc.), let it cool and put it into a plastic bag or coffee can and put it in the trash.
 For liquid grease or oil, put it into a container with a lid and put it in the trash.
-You can also use grease containers like these.
+You can also use grease containers (such as a foil-lined grease replacement bag).
 Large amounts of grease can be taken to recycling facilities, which are listed below.

 - Hot water flushing down the drain while you pour grease or oil does not solve the problem.
 Neither does running the food disposal while you pour grease or oil.
 It solidifies further down the line in the sewer system, causing problems for the City.